kparc/kcc/README.md

 ,/f'x@&:'~:\x<*1?x   /this must be the recursion step, read right to left:

- x:4 0 1 2           /an tiny dataset to help us see what is going on here
+ x:4 0 1 2           /a small dataset to help us see what is going on here

  rnd:1?x             /x?y is 'find': picks x random elements from vector y rnd                 /list with one random item from x